drtoast/drtoast.com/README.md

 # About

 This is the source code for the website of Dr. Toast (drtoast.com).
-It is generated using my [fork of Jekyll](github.com/drtoast/jekyll) and a custom script for creating blog posts and deploying.
+It is generated using [Jekyll](github.com/jekyll/jekyll) and a custom script for creating blog posts and deploying.

 # Usage